realworldaihub/tokengen2/README.md

 ### Multi-Chain Support
 - **25+ Blockchain Networks**: Support for all major EVM-compatible chains and Solana
 - **MetaMask Integration**: Seamless network switching and addition
 - **Solana Wallet Integration**: Support for Phantom, Solflare, and other Solana wallets
+- **Solana Wallet Integration**: Support for Phantom, Solflare, and other Solana wallets
 - **Network Mode Toggle**: Easy switching between mainnet and testnet modes
 - **Chain Detection**: Automatic detection of connected chain